SamuelCity/py_scripts/README.md

 Upon running the script you'll be prompted to change the log level to one of a few options.
 Once you select an option the script will port forward to each pod for you and change the log level.

-This script is intended for use with Spring Boot Applications and will change the level of the `com.gocity` unless the `-l` option is provided.
+This script is intended for use with Spring Boot Applications and will change the level of the `com.gocity` logger unless the `-l` option is provided.

 If the log level is changed successfully you'll see a `204` message in the output.